-So how was it like traveling solo for the first time?
+So how was it traveling as a first-time solo Indian female traveller?
 Did I like it?
 Will I do it again?
 These are the many questions I have been asked ever since I returned from my first solo trip.
 So let me try my best to answer them.

 So you got the gist, right?
 I was never encouraged and never had an opportunity till now to travel solo.